F. G. Natesa Iyer: Early life and background

-Natesa Iyer was born on 11 November 1880, to Janakiammaiyar Sastri (Pudukkotamma) and Gangadhara Shastri, who was the legal advisor to the then Pudukkottai state, a Princely state in the Indian subcontinent under British colonial rule.
+Natesa Iyer was born on 11 November 1880, to Janakiammaiyar Sastri (Pudukkotamma) and Gangadhara Shastri, who was the legal advisor to the then Pudukkottai state, a princely state in the Indian subcontinent under British colonial rule.
 Iyer's elder brother was Rao Saheb G. Ganapati Sastriar, who went on to hold the position of Dewan of the Pudukottai state.
 The family claimed lineage from Appayya Dikshita.
 Iyer's love for music and theatre made him run away from home at the age of ten, to join the railways as a clerk in the Madura and Tinnevelly - Quilon Railways construction department.

 In an article written by his grandson, it is claimed that as a child, "He took shelter with Englishmen who brought him up and converted him to Christianity.
 Twenty years later, dissatisfied with the ability of the priests to clarify his doubts, he met the Kanchi Shankaracharya, and, getting satisfactory answers from him, reconverted to Hinduism."
 The Shankaracharya referred to was Paramacharya Chandrashekarendra Saraswati.

-It is recorded in a conversation he had in June 1923, that based on his twenty years of experience and knowledge on the Christian religion, "the Hindu religion was our mother and it was not appropriate to abandon your mother."
+It is recorded in a conversation he had in June 1923, that based on his twenty years of experience and knowledge of the Christian religion, "the Hindu religion was our mother and it was not appropriate to abandon your mother."
 Iyer also is reported to have stated that he was unfortunate to have committed such a sin, but realized his folly in time and he did not like to see anyone else commit the same mistake.